Queensland Governmental ignores UNESCO on Great Barrier Reef for mega ports

-“The Queensland Government agreed that any port expansion will be concentrated.
-Especially in areas where long established ports already exist, such as Gladstone Harbour.
-But today’s announcement that new ports are set to be green-lighted around 6o kilometres north of Gladstone flies in the face of the Government’s earlier commitment to UNESCO.
+The Queensland Government agreed that any port expansion will be concentrated.
+Especially in areas where long established ports already exist.
+For that’s such as Gladstone Harbour.
+But today’s announcement is terrible.
+For new ports are set to be green-lighted is horrid.
+I mean around 60 kilometres north of Gladstone.
+That totally flies in the face of the Government’s earlier commitment to UNESCO.